 2. Get To Know Everyone

 These days, pretty much every company out there talks about culture, team building activities, etc., but this point really cannot be overemphasized.
 Knowing someone well, understanding how they think, how they feel about different topics, and how they engage with the world, are the building blocks of trust.
 Trust is the basis of psychological safety.
 This one is probably the most important point on the list, but also potentially the one that’s the most fun.
 Get to know the people you work with.
 Have fun!
 Go out to lunch together.
 Go play trivia.
-Go to happy hour.
+Go to a happy hour.
 Go square dancing!
-Whatever you and your team is into as a group and as individuals, it’s important to spend some time together outside the regular professional context.
+Whatever you and your team are into as a group and as individuals, it’s important to spend some time together outside the regular professional context.

-The more you get to know each other personally, the more trust you’ll have in one another, and the less people will feel like they have to hold back their valuable thoughts and opinions because they’re too shy or scared to speak up.
+The more you get to know each other personally, the more trust you’ll have in one another, and the fewer people will feel like they have to hold back their valuable thoughts and opinions because they’re too shy or scared to speak up.
 Maybe someone just spoke to a customer the other day and has a great new idea of how to solve an old problem.
 If they know they can share this novel approach without fear or reprisal or potential embarrassment, they’re much more likely to share it, and you as a product manager are much more likely to solve it and avoid hitting it from the same old angles.
 Get to know (and trust) your teammates and you’ll get to know the practice of psychological safety.

 3. Collaborate and Share Ownership